 - Typically this time of year you may expect a lot more rain.
 Check all gutter downspouts and splash blocks to make sure the water is being directed away from the foundation of your home.

 - A good rule of thumb is to replace the batteries in your smoke detectors is twice a year during daylight savings.

-- Replace a new unit is not cheap.
-That’s why it is important to have your air conditioner serviced once a year.
+- Replacing a new unit is not cheap.
+That is why it is important to have your air conditioner serviced once a year.

 - Check for proper grading around the exterior home.
-That way during heavy rain, the water properly drains away from the foundation.
+During heavy rain, it important that the water properly drains away from the foundation.

-- Test garage door auto-reverse to make sure it is working properly to prevent from any accidents.
+- Test the garage door auto-reverse to make sure it is working properly to prevent any accidents.

 - Gutters can often become clogged and cause overflowing.
 It’s a good idea to clean them from leaves & debris at least twice a year.

-- Check brick, siding, exterior for any damage.
-Sometimes mortar can deteriorate and will need to be tuck pointed to prevent any water intrusion.
+- Check brick, siding, and exterior for any damage.
+Sometimes the mortar can deteriorate and will need to be tuck-pointed to prevent any water intrusion.